 SUBJECT: Effort Reporting Policy for Sponsored Agreements

-Faculty Effort Certifications (FECs) are quarterly or semi-annual reports designed to track the effort of faculty who have been paid from and/or committed to sponsored project effort.
+Faculty Effort Certifications (FECs) are semi-annual reports designed to track the effort of faculty who have been paid from and/or have cost share commitments to sponsored project effort.
 A faculty member receives an FEC if he or she is paid by the University of Washington and

-The purpose of the FEC is to certify that the pay was a reasonable reflection of effort.
-Certification of faculty effort is required by the Office of Management and Budget (OMB) Circular A-21, Cost Principles for Educational Institutions.
+The purpose of the FEC is to certify that the compensation charged to sponsored agreements was a reasonable reflection of effort devoted to same.
+Assurance of faculty effort is required by the Office of Management and Budget (OMB), Uniform Guidance, 2 CFR 200.430, Compensation – Personal Services.

 Non-faculty personnel, such as professional staff, senior fellows, and lab technicians do not receive FECs.
-Their effort is reported on monthly Grant and Contract Certification Reports (also known as Payroll Certification Reports) or as otherwise agreed to by the University.
+Their effort is reported quarterly via the Grant and Contract Certification Reports (also known as Payroll Certification Report) or as otherwise agreed to by the University.

 Institutional base salary is the annual compensation paid by the University of Washington for an employee's appointment, whether that individual's time is spent on research, instruction, administration, service or clinical activity.
 Institutional base salary excludes any income that an individual is permitted to earn outside of duties for the University of Washington.

-This c hart identifies the salary sources and components considered part of the UW IBS.
+The following chart identifies the salary sources and components considered part of the UW IBS.
 Harborview Medical Center (Harborview) is operated and managed by the UW.
 Salary support funded by Harborview is considered part of the UW IBS, and time spent at Harborview is included in the faculty work week for effort reporting.
-Similarly, salary support funded by UW Medical Center (UWMC) or Seattle Cancer Care Alliance (SCCA) is considered part of the UW IBS, and time spent at UWMC or SCCA is included in the faculty work week for effort reporting.
+Similarly, salary support funded by UW Medical Center (UWMC) or Seattle Cancer Care Alliance (SCCA) is considered part of the UW IBS, and time spent at UWMC or SCCA is also included in the faculty work week for effort reporting.